phanikiran1169/phanikiran1169.github.io/_projects/1_Hand.md

 name: Design and Control of Robotic Hand
 tools: [Python, C++, Control, Kinematics, CAN, SPI, UART, SEA]
 image: /assets/Gif5.gif
-description: Robotic hand system featuring a 2-DOF wrist, dexterous and power fingers, a palm for compliant grasping, and a forearm housing SEA modules for backdrivable actuation
+description: Robotic hand featuring a wrist, dexterous and power fingers, and a palm for compliant grasping
 ---

 ### Overview